Davis Graham & Stubbs

-Davis Graham & Stubbs LLP (DGS) is a law firm with its office in Denver, Colorado.
+Davis Graham is a law firm with its office in Denver, Colorado.
 It is the second largest law firm in Colorado.

 History

-The firm that became DGS was founded in Denver in 1915 by attorneys Mason Lewis and James Grant to provide tax advice after the passing of the 16th Amendment.
+The firm that became Davis Graham & Stubbs LLP was founded in Denver in 1915 by attorneys Mason Lewis and James Grant to provide tax advice after the passing of the 16th Amendment.
 The firm of Lewis & Grant merged with another Denver firm in 1947, forming Lewis, Grant, Newton, Davis & Henry, which later became Lewis, Grant & Davis.
 It was one of the four leading firms in Denver by 1964, when the firm changed its name from Lewis, Grant & Davis to Davis Graham & Stubbs.

 Notable members

 Partner J. Quigg Newton was elected Mayor of Denver in 1947.
 Other alumni elected to public office include US Senator Gary Hart, Governor John Arthur Love and Lieutenant Governor Joe Rogers.
 After playing football for the Pittsburgh Steelers, Byron White worked as a lawyer at the firm for about 15 years before becoming United States Deputy Attorney General in 1961 and then a justice of the Supreme Court of the United States in 1962.